Aaron Rodgers: Humanitarian and charitable efforts

 Rodgers is the founder, and the co-creator, along with David Gruber, of itsAaron, a charity with a mission of "creating awareness for organizations and people who are changing the world".

 He is also a supporter of the MACC Fund, Raise Hope for Congo, and other humanitarian and charitable efforts.

 Rodgers' Celebrity Jeopardy! win earned $50,000 for the MACC Fund.
 During his 2021 appearance as Jeopardy! guest host, the show made a charitable donation equal to the cumulative winnings of the contestants (including the runners-up) for those ten shows.

 Rodgers is a supporter of his alma mater, University of California, Berkeley.
 He has donated funds to renovate the athletic facilities and also established an endowed scholarship for transfer students at the school.
 In 2021, he was honored by the school for his charitable work.

 In 2021, Rodgers donated $1 million to help small businesses in Chico and Butte County, California.

+In 2024, Rodgers raised $3 million for charities with a flag football tournament.